Morning in Tenejapa

 Adopt This Piece

-A native of Los Angeles, CA, Armstrong studied at Pasadena City College and Chouinard Art Institute in Los Angeles, and spent considerable time studying with well known artists Phil Dike, Dan Lutz, Richard Haines, and Rex Brandt in the 1940's.
+A native of Los Angeles, California, Roger Armstrong studied at Pasadena City College and Chouinard Art Institute in Los Angeles, and spent considerable time studying with well known artists Phil Dike, Dan Lutz, Richard Haines, and Rex Brandt in the 1940s.

-He gave a workshop at the Art Center in the 1970s, and this painting was done as part of that workshop
+Mr. Armstrong gave a workshop at the then San Luis Obispo Art Center in the 1970s, and this painting was done as part of that workshop